 Her feed is a good mix of glimpses into her personal life and practical legal advice that helps potential clients find her.
 She also has an understanding of strategic hashtag use but doesn’t use so many that it’s distracting or tacky.
 We may be a little biased here–Jessica is a Witty Kitty client!

 Hopefully, these 6 awesome lawyer Instagram accounts have you pumped to invest in the success of your own legal firm’s Instagram.
-Our agency works with many lawyers who tell us Instagram brings them clients, helps them maintain their industry credibility, and lands them speaking events.
+We work with many lawyers who tell us Instagram brings them new clients!
+Insta can also help you build your industry credibility, land speaking events, and promote that podcast you keep saying you’re going to launch.
 Need help with your Insta?
 Drop us a line!